 - To make the creme filling, add the vegan butter to the bowl of a stand mixer fitted with the whisk attachment.
 Beat the butter on medium speed for about 1 minute, until light and creamy.
 Turn the speed down to low and gradually add powdered sugar.
 Once completely incorporated, add the vanilla and milk; mix until smooth and creamy.

-- Spread 1 heaping Tbsp of cream filling on the bottom side of half of the cookies.
+- Spread 1 heaping tablespoon of cream filling on the bottom side of half of the cookies.
 Top with remaining cookies, right side up, and gently press down.